Quick installation by using easy install (Recommended)

 Before setting up the runtime environment, ensure that the

-en_US.UTF-8locale is installed in your OS.
+en_US.UTF-8locale has been installed in your OS.
 If the locale is not available in your OS, run the

 sudo locale-gen en_US.UTF-8command.
 For Debian, edit the